jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    discarded.
 In this case, :cmd:`Back` will then undo all the proof steps up to the statement of this proof.

-   .. cmdv:: Back @num
+   If :n:`@num` is specified, the command undoes :n:`@num` vernacular commands.

-      Undo :n:`@num` vernacular commands.
-As for Back, some extra commands may be undone in order to reach an adequate state.
-For instance Back :n:`@num` will not re-enter a closed proof, but rather go just before that proof.
+   Back will not reopen a closed proof, but instead will go to the state just before that proof.

    .. exn:: Invalid backtrack.